-Typically your first chance to avoid the middle seat is to select an aisle or window when you first book your flight.
-(This is free on some airlines and available for a fee on others.)
-If only middle seats or available or you’re pre-assigned to one despite your preferences, it might still be possible to make a last-minute escape not only out of that middle seat but into a far better seat.
-A few days before you fly, contact the airline to inquire if any better seats have become available, or even if you can pay for an affordable upgrade.
-If you don’t have any luck online, you can try again at the airport check-in counter — just be sure to arrive early to get ahead of everyone else trying to do the same thing.
-You can increase your chances by not only asking for a seat change or an affordable upgrade, but also inquiring whether you might be booked into an exit row seat (which may cost extra).
+If only middle seats are available or you’re pre-assigned to one despite your preferences, it might still be possible to make a last-minute escape not only out of that middle seat but into a far better seat.
+Check in online as far in advance as you can (usually up to 24 hours) and look at the seat map on your flight to see if any better seats have become available, or even if you can pay for an affordable upgrade.
+If you hate the middle seat as much as most people do, the fee may be worth it—especially on longer flights.

 If the check-in agents are unable to do this for you, I suggest you try again at the gate.
 These folks have final say on seating arrangements, and in my experience this last opportunity is also your best opportunity.
-Your odds get better if you are among the first in line, are polite and have some mitigating circumstance (this is the time to speak up if you’re a frequent flier on that airline or if you’re so tall that sitting in a middle seat is particularly uncomfortable for you).
+Your odds get better if you are among the first in line, are polite, and have some mitigating circumstance (this is the time to speak up if you’re a frequent flyer on that airline or if you’re so tall that sitting in a middle seat is particularly uncomfortable for you).

-Travelers get confused about proper armrest etiquette on full planes, but my rule of thumb has worked well for me over many years and countless flights: the person in the middle seat has priority when it comes to positioning on the armrests on both sides.
-If that person prefers to stake out the space closest to the seatback, he gets it, and other folks in more comfortable seats get the slightly less comfortable part of the armrest.
+Travelers get confused about proper armrest etiquette on full planes, but my rule of thumb has worked well for me over many years and countless flights: The person in the middle seat has priority when it comes to positioning on the armrests on both sides.
+If that person prefers to stake out the space closest to the seatback, he or she gets it, and other folks in more comfortable seats get the slightly less comfortable part of the armrest.
 I’ve only sat next to a few folks who seemed to think they were entitled to all the space around them irrespective of seat assignments, and they had no respect for personal space of any stripe or type—I think a couple of them would have put on my headphones or eaten my food if I had allowed it.
 (See 12 Annoying Habits of Our Fellow Travelers.)

 If ever there was a time to behave like a 4-year-old and visit the lavatory in the airport immediately before leaving, this is it.

-If your aircraft has a window-middle-aisle configuration, you might also want to get up and out of your seat before the person in the window seat falls asleep, giving him the opportunity to get up at the same time you do.
-Otherwise not only might you get trapped inside a sleeping person in the aisle seat as above, but when you finally settle in yourself, you may also be forced to get up by the person in the window seat.
+If you do need to get up from your seat during the flight, do so before the person in the aisle seat starts watching the movie, pulls out a book, opens her laptop, falls asleep, etc. You might also want to get up and out of your seat before the person in the window seat falls asleep, too, giving him the opportunity to get up at the same time you do.
+Otherwise, not only might you get trapped inside a sleeping person in the aisle seat, but when you finally settle in yourself, you may also be forced to get up by the person in the window seat.